 A Fine Animal Attraction

-Our first encounter was at check-in, with Penelope the pig, the hostess with the mostess.
+Our first encounter was at check-in with Penelope the pig, the “hostess with the mostess”.
 She is joined by several outdoor cats and a pen of sweet little guinea pigs, who are very vocal.
-Once aboard the safari vehicle (use the restroom first, it is a bumpy ride and you will be out around two hours), the emus are the first stop.
+Once aboard the safari vehicle (use the restroom first, it is a bumpy ride, and you will be out around two hours), the emus are the first stop.

 Driving through the makeshift Serengeti, with the warm Florida sun beating down and near silence other than the animals and our vehicle, you get the feeling you are on an African safari somewhere far, far away.
 We stopped our truck and were greeted by an ostrich who nearly climbed in the vehicle with us to get some treats.
 You can hand-feed all of the animals that we stop for, and if you are scared or nervous, your guide will show you the proper way.
 If I can do it, anyone can!

 Warthogs came next.
-These cute tail-wagging little guys came running to see us and were disappointed when we didn’t have warthog approved treats.
+These cute tail-wagging little guys came running to see us and were disappointed when we didn’t have warthog-approved treats.
 Of course, we were quickly reminded of The Lion King, which brought the animal to every child’s vocabulary as they stared at us with those cute eyes.

 No Drama Llama

-The three of us fed the animals as quickly as possible, and they were all very friendly.
+The three of us fed the animals as quickly as possible and were all very friendly.
 Surprisingly, the water buffalo just shoved their tongues to the side and allowed us to toss the food pellets in their mouths.
 They were very tame and loved getting petted.
 Besides the slobbers hanging from their mouths, they were perfect.